-- Have you answered all the questions? - Have you included a copy of your current nursing license, its written verification? - Have you included a copy of your current or most recent job descriptions? - Have you included copies of any certificate program in occupational health for academic credit or any degrees that you want included in your ABOHN record? - Have you made a complete copy of your application and its supporting documentation for your files? - If you are submitting a written application, have you refrained from stapling or binding your completed application?
-If not, please remove the staples or binding.
+- Have you answered all the questions? - Have you included a copy of your current nursing license? - Have you included a copy of your current or most recent job descriptions? - Have you included a copy of your Bachelor's degree or higher? - Have you included copies of any NIOSH/ERC certificate program or any degrees using toward work experience? - Have you made a complete copy of your application and its supporting documentation for your files? - Have you enclosed the non-refundable Application Fee?

-Mail your completed written application and all supporting documents or submit your online application and mail your supporting documentation to:
+Mail your completed written application, all supporting documents and non-refundable application fee or submit your online application and non-refundable payment and mail or email your supporting documentation to:

+American Board for Occupational Health Nurses, Inc.

+7250 W. College Dr. #2SW Palos Heights, IL 60463 Phone: 630-789-5799 Email: info@abohn.org

-American Board for Occupational Health Nurses, Inc. 201 E. Ogden, Suite 114 Hinsdale, IL 60521-3652 Phone: 630-789-5799 If your application is found to have deficiencies, you will be contacted by telephone or email.
+If your application is found to have deficiencies, you will be contacted by telephone or email.
 If your application meets the eligibility criteria, you will receive notification and an invoice for the examination fee.